-Stringybark Reserve is located in the rapidly growing township of Baranduda.
+Stringybark Reserve is located in the rapidly growing suburb of Baranduda.

 The reserve is also home to over 45 species of native flora and over 60 observed species of native birds.

-This small reserve offers locals and visitors the chance to immerse themselves in a piece of local Australian nature.
+This small reserve is a precious remnant for native wildlife.
+It offers locals and visitors the chance to immerse themselves in a piece of local Australian nature.

 Things to Do